Understanding Global Hunger and Food Insecurity

 Food insecurity is the inability to consistently meet nutritional and caloric needs.
 Households that are food insecure may worry about running out of food, may not consume an adequate diversity of nutrients or may make compromises in the quality and quantity of meals.

 Hunger is the physical discomfort caused by insufficient food intake.
-In humanitarian aid and global development, it's much more serious, referring to the experience of going prolonged periods of time unable to consume enough calories to maintain health.
+In humanitarian aid and global development, it's much more serious, referring to the experience of going for prolonged periods of time unable to consume enough calories to maintain health.
 Chronic hunger can lead to malnutrition and even starvation, posing a severe threat to mental and physical health and child development.

 What Causes Hunger and Food Insecurity?